 Initially expecting that music would take care of him and pay the bills, Sepi worked shitty jobs and lived in basements or slept on couches to facilitate his obsession with writing, recording and performing music.
 This approach to living took him on many journeys and to many places, but it wasn't until one magical afternoon in 1998 that he would stumble into his other passion, writing code.

-Sepi’s roommate and bandmate, Joel Braun, got a decent job that gave him a laptop.
+Sepi's roommate and bandmate, Joel Braun, got a decent job that gave him a laptop.
 After only moments of fiddling on this thing called the internet, Sepi was hooked and just had to know how it all worked.
-Within a short time, he was building websites for their record label and his many bands; as well as: friends, local artists and other people who really couldn’t pay him much.
-But when he finally met his wife, it was then that things really started to get serious.
-With her gentle encouragement to be more awesome, Sepi set out on the path to master his new skills.
-Before he knew it, he had worked for The New York Times, Credit Suisse, IAC/InterActiveCorp, Ogilvy and Mather, Sears, a few startups and he now spends his time writing code for Behance/Adobe.
-A real career had magically fallen into his lap.
+Within a short time, he was building websites for their record label and his many bands; as well as: friends, local artists and other people who really couldn't pay him much.
+But when he finally met his wife, things really started to get serious.
+With her encouragement to be more awesome, Sepi set out on the path to master his craft.
+Before he knew it, he had worked for The New York Times, Adobe (Behance), Credit Suisse, IAC/InterActiveCorp, Ogilvy and Mather, Sears and a few startups.
+He now leads the developer advocacy team for IBM in NYC and all points east of the Mississippi.

-Read more about the music half of the story. (more soon)
+You can read more about 🎶 the music half of the story 🎶.